Green Corn Rebellion: Situation in Oklahoma

 war vote for the Democratic ticket, the Socialist Party garnered more than a quarter of the votes cast in the 1916 election in Seminole County and 22% in neighboring Pontotoc County.

 The Socialist Party was not the only active organizers in the area since in 1916, a radical tenant farmers' organization, the "Working Class Union (WCU)," claimed a membership of as much as 20,000 in Eastern Oklahoma alone.
 The group's ideology blended what one historian has called "a muddled industrial unionism with traditional southern forms of countervigilantism, self-defense, and opposition to conscription" and arose as a complement to the radical syndicalism of the Industrial Workers of the World, an organization that barred membership by tenant farmers.

 Tenant farmers were predominantly young, the age group that was most impacted by conscription.
 Some 76% of Oklahoma farmers under 24 rented their land, and 45% of those between 25 and 33 were tenants.
 Most tenant farmers were white or black.
 Many of the young "dirt farmers" found their economic prospects hopeless since they were squeezed between a usurious credit system practiced by stores and substantial crop liens inflicted by landlords.
 The depleted condition of Oklahoma's land forced the input of twice as much labor as the sharecroppers of Mississippi and Louisiana to generate comparable yields.
 Disaffection was rife, and proposals for radical solutions found ready ears.
 The draft would have depleted much needed farm labor, and many farms would have been foreclosed, which would leave women and children destitute.
 There was no oil boom, little alternative work, and no welfare system.

 Despite the WCU's highly-questionable membership claims, ballooning to 35,000 for the whole state of Oklahoma, it had by 1917 clearly established a solid foothold among the tenant farmers of Oklahoma.
-The organization was not tame and took the form of secret society, with activities including night riding and the use of physical violence against its opponents.
+The organization was not tame and took the form of a secret society, with activities including night riding and the use of physical violence against its opponents.

 Hostilities between the radical rural supporters of the WCU and the conservative forces of the towns of the region ran high, with dynamite used against cattle dipping vats late in 1915 in protest of a mandatory use of costly insecticide, which some felt was as lethal to dipped cattle as to the ticks and other parasites that they carried.
 The controversy was punctuated by a shotgun blast fired through the window of the Pontotoc County Attorney early in 1916.
 Conservative voices declared the action to be an act of political terrorism, but radicals charged the shot to be a provocation as "part of a concocted plan on the part of the officials and two or three newspapers to wreck the Socialist Party by pulling off a fake attempted assassination."